Veykril/veykril.github.io/content/posts/ide-proc-macros.md

 ## Proc-macro Failures

 So with proc-macro basics out of the way, what is it that makes rust-analyzer stop showing completions in attribute annotated items in certain situations?
-It involves proc-macro failure.
+In short: proc-macro failure.

 Usually when a user types code, they are bound to introduce invalid rust syntax at some point sooner or later.
 This is irrelevant when this invalid syntax occurs outside of macros, as rust-analyzer can easily recover from most syntax errors.
 It gets more complicated within attributed items though.
 When no syntax errors are introduced while typing in such an item, everything works just fine.
 The proc-macro expands and rust-analyzer can do its completion calculations on the macro expanded output.

 When a syntax error does get introduced though, what will usually happen is that the proc-macro either panics (the opposite of being graceful), in which case rust-analyzer just discards the item, or it emits a `compile_err!(...)` invocation (and nothing else) in which case rust-analyzer also discards the item and replaces it with this practically empty expansion.
 And here lies the problem: when calculating completions for the current cursor position, rust-analyzer descends into all macro invocations at the current position first.
 It then calculates completions, but at this point there is nothing to calculate them for, as the proc-macro basically erased everything.